Small Business Owners Are Exceptional at What They Do.

 Analytics will provide you with all the data you need to assess how your website is performing with visitors and Search Console also features options to look at data but also allows you to give Google some information about your site.

-Following the steps above is a great way to start online marketing for your local business.
+Following the steps above is a great way to start Online Marketing Plan for your local business.

 As your social profiles and web presence grow, so will the interaction.